Lugdunum3D/Lugdunum-Tools/generate-doc/doc/architecture.md

 ```
 > [Main classes of the renderer]{#fig:renderer-classes}

+In the diagram \autoref{fig:renderer-classes}, we are representing the main classes of the renderer and their dependencies.

+* Plain line ( --->): Inheritance
+* Dashed line ( \- \- \- >): Contains an instance of the class with ownership
+* Dotted line ( · · · >): Contains an instance of the class without ownership

 \clearpage

 The diagram \autoref{fig:renderer-view-usage} shows an example of how classes interact with each other: